WAITLIST ONLY.

 RIDC’s Community Event - taking place this year during The Running Event (TRE)!

-To communities of color and our engaged allies, we cordially invite you to THE COOKOUT 2024 taking place on November 20, from 6:00 pm to 9 pm CST in Austin, Texas during The Running Event (TRE).
-Grab your plates of flavorful food, and enjoy rhythmic music, networking, and more, all while helping support the RIDC’s mission.
+To our Communities of Color and our Engaged Allies, we cordially invite you to THE COOKOUT 2024 taking place on November 20, from 6:00 pm to 9:00 pm CST in Austin, Texas during The Running Event (TRE).
+Grab your light bites of flavorful food, and enjoy rhythmic music, networking, and more, all while helping fundraise for the RIDC.

 To be invited to THE COOKOUT signifies being entrusted with a valued place at our table, within our community, and alongside our family.
 This invitation comes with a responsibility to respect the cultures present and to nurture connections that extend beyond this singular occasion.